-Photo by Peter Pryharski on Unsplash.
+Typewriter: aid to communication.
+Source: Peter Pryharski on Unsplash.

 Some municipalities and organisations have dedicated stakeholder or citizen engagement departments, which could probably take over some of the responsibilities in initiating and managing a co-creation process in sustainable heating.